tradingview/rest_integrations_docs/source/Integration_overview.rst

   production environment on its side, and the brokers do it on theirs.
 - The *staging environment* is for testing and does not contain real market data.
 TradingView implements the staging environment on its side, and the brokers do it on theirs.
-- The *local environment* is used on developers\’ computers and does not contain real market data.
-Connections to the broker’s staging environment are made from the ``localhost:6285`` address.
+- The *local environment* is used on developers\' computers and does not contain real market data.
+Connections to the broker\'s staging environment are made from the ``localhost:6285`` address.

 The table lists six pairs of environments connections.